fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/pro/menu-icons.md

 ## Icon Font and Source Files

-The Pro addon displays the icons as an icon font so that their color can be changed with CSS.
+The premium version displays the icons as an icon font so that their color can be changed with CSS.
 Each icon is also provided as a vector file (SVG) so that graphic designers can make their own icons based on this set.

 ---